sift-stack/sift/python/benchmarks/buffered_ingestion/README.md

 # Buffered Ingestion Benchmark

 The purpose of this benchmark is to provide an overall assessment of end-to-end ingestion performance using the sift-stack-py library, comparing both the buffered and unbuffered ingestion client APIs.
-Each test is set up by parsing a CSV file containing 100K rows, with each row transformed into a single data ingestion request consisting of a timestamp and 50 channel values.
+Each test is set up by parsing a CSV file containing 100K rows (not included in repo), with each row transformed into a single data ingestion request consisting of a timestamp and 50 channel values.
 Once 100K requests are generated, the benchmark measures the time required to ingest all 100K requests in various batch sizes into a local instance of Sift.